 What are Events?

 Events within the Airkit platform contain a series of actions, which can be invoked in various ways.
-These actions can update variables, start voice & chat bots, alter the canvas, and much more.
+These actions can update variables, start Voice Bots and Chat Bots, take the user to another Web Flow, and much more.

 - Starting Events → These start an Airkit Journey